smaremanda/add-in-docs/outlook/privacy-and-security.md

 - Developers should request the  **read/write item** permission if the Outlook add-in needs to write to properties of the composed item, such as recipient names, email addresses, body, and subject, or needs to add or remove item attachments.

-- Developers request the  **read/write mailbox** permission only if the Outlook add-in needs to do one or more of the following actions by using the[mailbox.makeEWSRequestAsync](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.html%28Office.15%29.md) method:
+- Developers request the  **read/write mailbox** permission only if the Outlook add-in needs to do one or more of the following actions by using the [mailbox.makeEWSRequestAsync](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.html%28Office.15%29.md) method:

       - Read or write to properties of items in the mailbox.